What is Swaraj?

-On another level, the call for swaraj represents a genuine attempt to regain control of the 'self' - our self-respect, self-responsibility, and capacities for self-realization - from institutions of dehumanization.
+On another level, the call for swaraj represents a genuine attempt to reclaim the 'self' - our self-respect, self-responsibility, and capacities for self-definition and self-realization - from narratives and institutions of dehumanization and domination.
 As Gandhi states, "It is swaraj when we learn to rule ourselves."
-The real goal of the freedom struggle was not only to secure political azadi (independence) from Britain, but rather to gain true swaraj (liberation and self-rule).
+The real goal of the freedom struggle was not only to secure political azadi (independence) from Britain, but rather to gain true swaraj (liberation, localization and self-rule).

-Gandhi wanted all those who believed in swaraj: (1) to reject and wholly uproot the British raj (rule) from within themselves and their communities; and, (2) to regenerate new reference points, systems, and structures that enable individual and collective self-development.
+Gandhi wanted all those who believed in swaraj: (1) to reject and wholly uproot the British raj (colonized rule and colonized mind) from within themselves and their communities; and, (2) to regenerate new reference points, systems, and structures that enable individual and collective self-development.
 This regeneration was to grow from the strengths, perspectives, wisdom and experiences of people living in village India, rather than from cities in Britain, America, and even in India for that matter.
-Understanding the real 'Self', and its relation to communities and society, is critical to the project of attaining swaraj.
+Understanding the expanded 'Self', and its relation to communities and nature, is critical to the project of attaining swaraj.

 How is this relevant for us today?
 We feel that South Asia (along with the rest of the world) is experiencing a tremendous crisis, one overwhelming in its scale and pace of growth.
 While it is easy to get caught up in the symptoms of this crisis (the brutal violence, the enormous inequities, the extinction of cultures and languages, the degradation of the environment), it is equally, if not more, important to understand its roots.
-We must creatively analyze the content and the consequences of our current economic, political, social, and educational systems, without reverting to a romanticized past of so-called untouched or pristine traditions.
+We must creatively analyze the content and the consequences of our current economic, political, social, and educational systems, without reverting to a romanticized past of so-called 'untouched', pure or pristine traditions.
+At the same time, we must be aware of the overwhelming global efforts to romanticize the modern, urban, white, patriarchal, technological way of life.

-From these critical reflections, we must generate new spaces, systems, and processes - based on moral and holistic visions of human potential and human progress - which can lead us out of the global self-destruction which engulfs us.
-Throughout it all, we must consider and negotiate our own roles, while asking ourselves how we are either working for solutions or contributing to making the crisis worse.
-Thus, today, we recognize Gandhi's concept of swaraj integral to three parallel action-reflection agendas for the 21st century:
+From these critical reflections and experiments, we must generate new spaces, tools, systems, and processes -- which can lead us out of the global self-destruction which engulfs us.
+Doing more of the same or spreading/scaling up more of the same is no longer good enough.
+As we step forward, we must also be willing to unlearn and re-negotiate our own identities, roles and conditioned frameworks, while asking ourselves whether we are either working on the roots of the problem or just contributing to making the crisis worse.
+Thus, today, we recognize the cosmovision of swaraj integral to three parallel prototype-reflection-reimagination agendas for the 21st century: